 - The Malibu Inn‘s Deep Fried PB&J: Make this amazing sandwich at home by dipping your sandwich in pancake batter and deep-frying it.
 Dust with powdered sugar for a finishing touch.

 - Dirty Bird’s PB&J Wings: These unusual fried wings are tossed in peanut sauce and then drizzle in strawberry sauce.

 - Grant Grill’s Peanut Butter Mousse Dessert: Chef Chris Kurth has created a refined peanut butter dessert for grown-ups.
 Strawberry basil ice cream gives a subtle nod to the strawberry jam of our youth.

 - PBJ’s Smokin Goat: This Oregon-based cart offers a unique spin on the sacred sandwich, with kalamata olive bread, almond butter, bacon, goat cheese and fig jam.

 - Peanut Butter & Co’s Pregnant Lady: Filled with peanut butter and pickles, this is a sandwich we think Snooki would love.

 Peanut Butter and Jelly Sandwich fun facts we missed?

-Please feel free to let us know if we may have missed some peanut butter and jelly sandwich fun facts in the comment section below.
-We always love to add to these lists.
+Let us know if we missed any peanut butter and jelly sandwich fun facts in the comment section below.
 If we can verify that the facts is just that, a fact, we will give the reader credit in the article.